Generic webhook connector

 • Signature failures are audited even when normalization returns an error.

-• Production TLS handling is owned by the eventual listener, not this connector.
+• Production TLS and request-size limits are owned by the orchestrator listener and HTTP server layer, not by this connector.